ChatFAQ/ChatFAQ/widget/README.md

-# Riddler Plugin
+# ChatFAQ Plugin

-This is a simple implementation of a client chatbot that connect to a Riddler server and offers a interface to communicate with a selected FSM
+This is a simple implementation of a client chatbot that connect to a ChatFAQ's back-end server and offers a interface to communicate with a selected FSM

 ## Setup